LucasMull/dbgen/README.md

 TO BE IMPLEMENTED/FIXED#-

         -sorting function for binary tree
-        -iterative method to free each tree node -organize static arrays by address, by addressing each array to a struct t_STACK with address slot, such as t_STACK STACK[0]= s_agency
+        -iterative method to free each tree node (maybe) -organize static arrays by address, by addressing each array to a struct t_STACK with address slot, such as t_STACK STACK[0]= s_agency